CS-DS-125/125book/py4e_rst/01-intro.rst

 grammar but the problem-solving skills will be the same across all programming languages.

-You will learn the “vocabulary” and “sentences” of Python pretty quickly.
+You will learn the "vocabulary" and "sentences" of Python pretty quickly.
 It will take longer for you to be able to write a coherent program to solve a brand-new problem.
 We teach programming much like we teach writing.
 We start reading and explaining programs, then we write simple programs, and then we write increasingly complex programs over time.
-At some point you “get your muse” and see the patterns on your own and can see more naturally how to take a problem and write a program that solves that problem.
+At some point you "get your muse" and see the patterns on your own and can see more naturally how to take a problem and write a program that solves that problem.
 And once you get to that point, programming becomes a very pleasant and creative process.